-For good measure he also throw in a bunch of conspiracy theories (eg the Queen controls the international drug trade.
+For good measure he also threw in a bunch of conspiracy theories (eg the Queen controls the international drug trade.
 And our politics behind the scenes.
 Doesn't hate jews, just jewish bankers who control the world)

-Surpsisingly positive towards China
+Surpsisingly positive towards China.

 - Create a national bank & break up the existing banks

 - Create a national mining company financed by the above bank